 Ed is a past President and current Governor of the Trial Lawyers Association of British Columbia, and a member of the Board of Governors of the Washington, D.C. based American Association for Justice (also known as the Association of Trial Lawyers of America).
 He is a former member of the Law Society of B.C.
-Ethics Committee, and the B.C.
-Supreme Court Rules Revision Committee, and presently serves on the discipline committee of the College of Speech and Hearing Health Professionals of B.C.
+Ethics Committee, the B.C.
+Supreme Court Rules Revision Committee, and the discipline committee of the College of Speech and Hearing Health Professionals of B.C.

 Ed was born in Montreal, but has lived most of his life in B.C. after moving to Vancouver in 1968.
 After he received his Bachelor of Arts degree from the University of British Columbia in 1981 and before he obtained his law degree, he spent two years working as a volunteer teacher in Nigeria, West Africa with CUSO.

 Ed is married with two children and lives in Richmond, B.C.

 Ed Frequently assists clients with the following matters:

 - Serious personal injury claims, including ICBC claims, assault and battery, slips and falls

 - Employment law, including wrongful dismissal, employment standards and human rights issues